keboola/developers-docs/extend/docker/tutorial/howto.md

     Hello world from PHP file

 ## Dockerfile Gotchas
-- Make absolutely sure that the *Dockerfile* script requires no interaction.
+- Make absolutely sure that the **Dockerfile** script requires no interaction.
-- Each Dockerfile instruction runs in its own shell and there is no state maintained between them.
+- Each Dockerfile instruction runs in its own shell, and there is no state maintained between them.
 This means that, for instance, having `RUN export foo=bar` makes no sense.
 Use `ENV foo=bar` instruction to create environment variables.
 - When you look at the [existing Dockerfiles](https://github.com/keboola/docker-custom-python/blob/master/Dockerfile), you will realize that commands are squashed together to a [single instruction](https://github.com/keboola/docker-custom-python/blob/master/Dockerfile#L6).
-This is because each instruction creates a *layer* and there is a limited number of layers (layers are counted for the base images too).
+This is because each instruction creates a **layer** and there is a limited number of layers (layers are counted for the base images too).
 However, this approach makes debugging more complicated.
 So, you better start with having

 {% highlight dockerfile %}